 In the drop-down menu, you can see the different news categories.

-When I clicked on “Facebook”, it shows that there is currently no news.
+When I clicked on “Facebook”, it showed that there was currently no news.

 Unlike Benzinga Pro, Newsquawk does not allow you to search for news of specific stocks or monitor news of the stocks on your watchlist.

 Newsquawk also doesn’t provide stock scanners, stock charts, and stock financial data to help you find and research your ideas.

 Lastly, let’s take a look at Newsquawk pricing.

 Newsquawk’s pricing is a bit interesting.